Deep congruences + the Brauer-Nesbitt theorem: Introduction

-The essential point is that we do not assume that there are embeddings $N_i\into M_i$ over $\ZZ_p$, but only after base change to $\FF_p$. \cref{zpquotisom} is the form of the result that we use in a separate work to study the Hecke modules structure on certain quotients of spaces of mod-$p$ modular forms.
+The essential point is that we do not assume that there are embeddings $N_i\into M_i$ over $\ZZ_p$, but only after base change to $\FF_p$. \cref{zpquotisom} is the form of the result that we use in \cite{refdim} to study the Hecke module structure on certain quotients of spaces of mod-$p$ modular forms.
 This is the motivating application of the present work, which we describe briefly below.